-199. Sk.tp.: "if it is" omitted; (Sk.tp.)Sk.cr.: reinstated 200.
-(Sk.hw.)Sk.cr.: "A." for "Answer" is inserted above the beginning of this sentence, and in the margin (neither the sh. nor Hq.tp. start an "Answer" here); and "It is," is inserted never grown up, that we have never closed our heart from learning, that whatever the age we are always ready to accept what is harmonious and beautiful.
-The idea is this, that when one thinks that: What I think is right, and one finds out arguments and reasons to make it 206 right over207 what another person thinks is wrong and one finds out reasons to make it 206 wrong, that 208 person will always remain on the same place.
+Sk.tp. without this note.)
+Sk.tp. "is" changed in sh. to "are", and "perhaps it is only a passing" crossed out; then a blank with "passing phases" inserted in lh. to read "are passing phases", followed by Hq.tp., Sk.tp., Sk.an.
+198. (Sk.hw.)Sk.cr.: a "Q" is inserted in left margin next to this sentence, indicating a new never grown up, that we have never closed our heart from learning, that whatever the age we are always ready to accept what is harmonious and beautiful.
+The idea is this, that when one thinks that: What I think is right, and one finds out arguments and reasons to make it right over what another person thinks is wrong and one finds out reasons to make it wrong, that person will always remain on the same place.
 But one who is ready to accept even from a child if there is anything that one says it is wrong and one thinks: Yes, even the child says it.
 It is a profit for me to accept it.
 For God has not only spoken through his prophets but he speaks through every person if we open our heart to listen to it.
 The difficulty is that we become teachers.
 If we kept through our whole life we can 212 ourselves a pupil teach, keep ourselves a pupil and the teaching will come all the time from within and without.
-As soon as 215 become teacher, we close our heart from him who alone is our teacher.
+As soon as we become teacher, we close our heart from him who alone is our teacher.